Monday, May 4, 2009

 10. Multiplying with Nine: Play this game to give your child practice multiplying with the number 9.
 Hide 9 buttons or other small objects in a room.
 Tell your child that he/she has one minute to find the buttons.
 Every button found is worth 9 points.

 At the end of one minute, have your child figure out his/her score by multiplying 9 points by the number of buttons found (9 points X 4 buttons found = 36).
-Play again after hiding the buttons.
+Play again after hiding the buttons

 TECHNOLOGY:

-Go to school web site: web.jordan.k12.ut.us/foothills/html
+Go to school web site: http:// schools.jordandistrict.org/foothills

-Click on the CLASSROOMS button
+Click on the Students button

 - click begin